Soldier (The Outer Limits)

-"Soldier" is the first of two episodes of The Outer Limits television series written by Harlan Ellison and is loosely adapted from his 1957 short story "Soldier from Tomorrow."
-Ellison later brought suit against the producers and distributor of The Terminator (1984) for plagiarism of this episode.
+"Soldier" is the first of two episodes of The Outer Limits television series written by Harlan Ellison and is loosely adapted from his 1957 short story "Soldier from Tomorrow".
+It first aired on September 19, 1964, during the second season.

 Plot

 Eighteen hundred years in the future, two infantrymen clash on a battlefield.
 A random energy weapon strikes both and they are hurled into a time vortex.
 While one soldier is temporarily trapped in the time limbo, the other, Qarlo Clobregnny, materializes in an alley off a city street in the United States in the year 1964.